Equibit/TestnetBinaries/README.md

 For this step, you need to know the local IP address of the computer running Equibit Core.

-Login to your router using the same steps described near the top of the DHCP subsection.
+Login to your router.
 Look for an option called Port Forwarding, Port Assignment, or anything with “Port” in its name.
 On some routers, this option is buried in an Applications & Gaming menu.

 The port forwarding settings should allow you to map an external port on your router to the “internal port” of a device on your network.
 Both the external port and the internal port should be 8330 for Equibit.